 Possible excursion sites

-Students will travel with the group but they will have opportunities to explore some sites independently during their time abroad.
-Visits around Thailand might include tours of:
+Students will travel within a group but they will have opportunities to explore some sites independently during their time abroad.
+Visits around Thailand will include tours of:

-- Chiang Rai – Golden Triangle, Hall of Opium, Wat Rong Khun
+- Two day excursion to Chiang Rai – Golden Triangle, Hall of Opium, the white and Black Temples.

 For more information about financing your Global Service Program, please see the Financing page.